p2lifau/FLOAT-FE/README.md

 - img: String
 - description: String

+## FUTURE FEATURES

+- User Login so everyone can have a unique experience
+- API for users to search sneakers in database, add, edit
+- Use Bootstrap for React

 ## General Assembly Project Requirements

 - A working full-stack application, built by you, using the MERN stack: Node.js, Mongoose, Express and ReactA working full-stack application, built by you, using the MERN stack: Node.js, Mongoose, Express and React.